skyvense/pio-EspWebTTL/README.md

 ## Works without an OLED display
 If you don't have an OLED display, you can got your IP ADDRESS from your router DHCP offered page.
 OR HERE: you can count the LED blink times after the Wifi Connected for 1 minute(TTL and network should be IDLE).
 Like, if your IP address is 192.168.2.15, the default LED on the board will BLINK 15 times!

+## LED blink
+The LED blinks with different rate while in different states:
+1. Under Wifi Smart Config, blink is very fast
+2. Under Connecting a Wifi, blink is slow
+3. The LED is ON constantly while the WIFI is CONNECTED.

+## Problems
+1. Telnet console will echo your typed character twice, this cannot be solved, but in some platforms, you may try to "TURN OFF LOCAL ECHO" to avoid this issue.
+2. While the TTL cable is connected to some boards(the boards pull down TX pin), the ESP8266 won't start, please disconnect the TTL cable before power on the board

+## For developers
+ Files under src/html is orignal seperated H5 client with multiple files, but after my debug, web server in ESP won't serve correctly with serveral requests simultaneously.
+So I merged all files into one html, which is located in /data/index_all.html